quantum9Innovation/proto/api/docs/cards.md

 - `type`: The type of the property (e.g. `string`, `number`, `boolean`, `Choice`, `GrammarCard`―card without grammar and phrases)
 - `test`: If/when the property should be tested on cards (any valid combination of `never`, `always`, `always-no-hint`, `separately`, `prefix`, `suffix`, `hint`)
 - `separator?`: When `prefix` or `suffix` are enabled, what separator to use (e.g. `space`, `-`)
+- `choices?`: A `Choice` object with a list of choices for the property value, if applicable
 - `default?`: The default value of the property (instance of `type`)
 - `only?`: If test and default are enabled, test only when specified or assume default value and randomly test those that are not specified (e.g. `true`, `false`)